 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
-Airfare is approximately $2,000–$2,500 from the USA to Mount Pleasant, depending on origin.
+Airfare is approximately $2,000–$2,500 from the USA to Stanley, Falkland Islands, depending on origin.

 - Passport and visa fees.

-- Gratuities: Tipping is, of course, discretionary, however we suggest budgeting about $10 per participant per day (total of $130 per participant) for guides and hotel staff.
+- Gratuities: Tipping is, of course, discretionary, however we suggest budgeting about $200 per participant for the lodge staff, drivers, sailors, and local guides throughout the safari.

 - Trip cancellation insurance.
 Read more about travel insurance.

 - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, and items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation/Release Form.

 Daytime temperatures are generally 40 to 50°F (4 to 10°C).
 Wet, penetrating cold is not usually a problem, but you will need to protect against almost constant wind and sea splash, especially when riding in the Zodiacs.
 Mittens, warm hat, layers of clothing, parka, and waterproof outer garments are necessary.

 This safari requires the ability to hike moderate distances, perhaps up to three miles, with small elevation gains.
 To visit Steeple Jason, you must be able to easily get in and out of a Zodiac and climb over boulders while carrying your gear.You must be able to get into and out of a Landrover.
 Please contact us if you have any health concerns that may make this trip challenging.